appleseedhq/blenderseed/docs/installation.rst

 ============

 Download
-	Download the .zip file of the latest `blenderseed release <https://github.com/appleseedhq/blenderseed/releases>`_ for your platform. appleseed itself is bundled with the addon, so no additional downloads are needed.
-Note that as of 0.8.0 you must use Blender 2.79 or higher.
+	Download the .zip file of the latest `blenderseed release <https://github.com/appleseedhq/blenderseed/releases>`_ for your platform and Blender version. appleseed itself is bundled with the addon, so no additional downloads are needed.
+Note that the 2.79 version **requires** Blender 2.79 or later.
+It will not work with earlier versions.

-	*Blender 2.8 is not currently supported.
-We will add support for it once the Python API has been finalized.*

 Install
 	From within Blender, open the User Preferences (usual hotkey is Ctrl+Alt+U) and navigate to the Addons tab.
 Click the button that says "Install From File".
 Using the file dialog, select the .zip file you downloaded, and click "Install From File..."